goranefbl/softdrop/README.md

 # SoftDrop
 Simple and light (2kb) JS plugin to customize &lt;select> elements.
-Thats about it!
+Thats about it.

 ## Live Demo